Bates College: Rankings and reputation

-In 2017, according to The Washington Post–a paper that aggregates university rankings from six different publications–the undergraduate program is the 17th best in the United States.
-On September 20, 2016, PayScale released a report of 1,000 universities and their average graduate earning potential for the 2016–17 year.
-A Bates degree was worth approximately $120,000 in average salary making it the 13th highest among universities, and the third highest among liberal arts in the U.S. In 2016, two Bates alumni were featured on the Forbes' 30 Under 30 list.

 Campus

-Bates is in a former mill town, Lewiston, which has a large French Canadian ethnic presence due to migration from Quebec in the 19th century.
-The college is known for cultural strains with the town, townspeople describing Bates as a "leafy oasis of privilege."
+Bates is in a former mill town, Lewiston, which has a large French Canadian ethnic presence due to migration from Quebec in the 19th century and a large population of Somali immigrants, arriving between the 1990s and 2010s.
+The college is known to have had cultural strains with the town in the past, with townspeople describing Bates as a "leafy oasis of privilege."
+The work done by Bates' Harward Center for Community Partnerships intends to keep "Bates College and (Lewiston) connected."

 The overall architectural design of the college can be traced through the Colonial Revival architecture movement, and has distinctive Neoclassical, Georgian, Colonial, and Gothic features.
 The earliest buildings of the college were directly designed by Boston architect Gridley J.F.
 Bryant, and subsequent buildings follow his overall architectural template.
 Colonial restoration influence can be seen in the architecture of certain buildings, however many of the off campus houses' architecture was heavily influenced by the Victorian era.
 Many buildings on campus share design parallels with Dartmouth College, University of Cambridge, Yale University, and Harvard University.

 Bates has a 133-acre main campus and maintains the 600-acre Bates-Morse Mountain Conservation Area, as well as an 80-acre Coastal Center fresh water habitat at Shortridge.
 The eastern campus is situated around Lake Andrews, where many residential halls are located.
 The quad of the campus connects academic buildings, athletics arenas, and residential halls.
 Bates College houses over 1 million volumes of articles, papers, subscriptions, audio/video items and government articles among all three libraries and all academic buildings.
-The George and Helen Ladd Library houses 620,000 catalogued volumes, 2,500 serial subscriptions and 27,000 audio/video items.
+The George and Helen Ladd Library houses 620,000 cataloged volumes, 2,500 serial subscriptions and 27,000 audio/video items.
 Coram Library houses almost 200,000 volumes of articles, subscriptions and audio/video items.
-Approximately 150,000 volumes of texts, papers, and alumnus work are housed within academic buildings.

-The most notable items in the library's collection include, copies of the original Constitution of Maine, personal correspondence of James K. Polk and Hannibal Hamlin, original academic papers of Henry Clay, personal documents of Edmund Muskie, original printings of newspaper articles written by James G. Blaine, and selected collections of other prominent religious, political and economic figures, both in Maine, and the United States.
+The library's collection include copies of the original Constitution of Maine, personal correspondence of James K. Polk and Hannibal Hamlin, original academic papers of Henry Clay, personal documents of Edmund Muskie, original printings of newspaper articles written by James G. Blaine, and selected collections of other prominent religious, political and economic figures, both in Maine, and the United States.

 The campus provides 33 Victorian Houses, 9 residential halls, and one residential village.
 The college maintains 12 academic buildings with Lane Hall serving as the administration building on campus.
 Lane Hall houses the offices of the president, dean of the faculty, registrar, and provost, among others.